Meet Mr. B

 “I don’t know who my friends are,” he would ponder out loud, swaying backward and forwards, “prove your friendship and that you are not a poseur.
 Buy me a twelve-pack of beer with a pack of cigarettes.
 And I might put you on the payroll.”

-It’s a big name company.
+It’s a big-name company.
 He calls at all hours, promising employment.
-This whole ordeal led me to an east end crack house.
+This whole ordeal led me to an east-end crack house.
 He was there for weeks, begging me to come, but when I went, I couldn’t get him to leave.
 One day, he has another demand.
-He mentioned a big name, big-name superstar, who he had ghostwrote songs for.
-“She needs background singers,” he said in a matter of fact type way, “I, therefore, need background singers.
+He mentioned a big name, big-name superstar, for who he had ghostwrote songs for.
+“She needs background singers,” he said in a matter-of-fact type way, “I, therefore, need background singers.
 I am going to record her next album.”
 He looked to me for this need.
 I don’t know anyone.
 Through some freak of nature in the stagehand circuit, I had an acquaintance who was a background singer.